urql-graphql/urql/docs/graphcache/cache-updates.md

 Here we use the `cache.updateQuery` method, which is similar to the `cache.readQuery` method that we've seen on the "Local Resolvers" page before](./local-resolvers.md#reading-a-query).

-This method accepts a callback which will give us the `data` of the query, as read from the locally cached data and we may return an updated version of this data.
+This method accepts a callback, which will give us the `data` of the query, as read from the locally cached data, and we may return an updated version of this data.
 While we may want to instinctively opt for immutably copying and modifying this data, we're actually allowed to mutate it directly, since it's just a copy of the data that's been read by the cache.

 This `data` may also be `null` if the cache doesn't actually have enough locally cached information to fulfil the query.
 This is important because resolvers aren't actually applied to cache methods in updaters.
-All resolvers are ignored so it becomes impossible to accidentally commit transformed data to our cache.
+All resolvers are ignored, so it becomes impossible to accidentally commit transformed data to our cache.
 We could safely add a resolver for `Todo.createdAt` and wouldn't have to worry about an updater accidentally writing it to the cache's internal data structure.